 - Terrain: A bit of road, dirt, rocks, mud, a river crossing, some steps

-- Difficulty: Easy (could be moderate in parts)
+- Difficulty: Easy (could be moderate in parts).

 - Dog Friendly: No stiles, no livestock spotted.

-Tips for walking to Lud’s Church
+Top Tips for walking to Lud’s Church

 - Hiking boots are recommend due to the mud.
+Especially if there has been a bit of wet weather recently.

 - Maybe take spare shoes and socks to change into after, just incase.